Ficool

 "I know."

-He takes the pendant from my hand holding it close against his chest.
+Breaking his hold, he takes the string from my left hand and holds it close to his chest.

-I stare into his eyes unflinching, weaving my fingers through his brown curls streaked with the all-too-familiar highlights of his golden tips.
+I stare into his eyes unflinching, weaving my fingers through his brown curls streaked with that all-too-familiar highlight of golden edge.

-I watch his face as it catches the fluorescent green glow of the mossy overgrowth above, casting deep shadows beneath his troubled eyes in deep consideration.
+His face catches the fluorescent green glow of the mossy overgrowth above, casting deep shadows beneath his troubled eyes in deep consideration.

 What is he feeling?
 Hatred, emptiness, defeat—a burning, all-consuming rage.
-Shadows know I deserve it all.
+I know I deserve it all.

 He looks down for a moment, our gazes descending into quiet rumination.

-Then, suddenly, he tosses it away—the string, the ornamental beads, the pendant.
-They collide against the rockface, scattering and drifting with the air currents before vanishing into the narrow crevices along the canyon's edge.
+Then, suddenly, he tosses it away—the string, the ornamental beads on it.
+They collide against the rockface, scattering and drifting along the air currents before vanishing into the narrow crevices along the canyon's edge.

-Then he leaps into my embrace, arms wrapping tightly around my body, tucking his head beneath my chest.
+Then he leans into my embrace, other arm wrapping tightly around my body, tucking his head beneath my chest.

 "This is what you wanted right!"
-His voice volatile, his fingers clawing at my back.
+His voice volatile, fingers clawing at my back.

 "No matter what it was, I realised it never really meant anything to me.
 I was convinced that somehow holding it would give me some comfort, some tribute to his memory, but" He looks up at me with thick tears.

 "It was my father who valued it, not me.
-I don't need that but I need you.
+I don't know why he did, I don't need too.
+It means nothing.
 Just please… don't ever leave me," he softly squeaks.

 My eyes soften.
 My heart palpitates.